Updated July 22nd 2021

 - Writing utensils should not be shared when signing in/documenting attendance etc. ensure people know to bring their own pens.

 - If check-in procedures are electronic, provide alcohol wipes or hand sanitizer and frequently clean the screens or keyboards.

 Children and staff may only enter the programme if they are healthy, have not been exposed to an individual demonstrating COVID-19 symptoms, and are not under public health ordinance to be quarantined or self–isolated.

-- Temperatures must be taken and recorded of staff and children.
-If the temperature reading is above 37.5 degrees Celsius (99.5°F) the staff will be told to seek medical advice, and will not work until medically cleared.
-Children whose temperature exceeds 37.5 degrees Celsius (99.5°F) will be asked to seek medical advice and not be allowed into the establishment
+- If temperatures are taken and the reading is above 38 degrees Celsius (100.4°F) the staff will be told to seek medical advice, and will not work until medically cleared.
+Children whose temperature exceeds 38 degrees Celsius (100.4°F) will be asked to seek medical advice and not be allowed into the establishment

 - Camp owner/operators should look for any staff showing symptoms of COVID-19.
 If a staff member has any symptoms, they must call the owner/operator and not go to work (Use the BHB Symptom Checker)

 - No staff with symptoms should be allowed to work.
 They will be sent home and advised to contact their medical practitioner